Joint typical periodic optimization: Statement of results

 \begin{thmx}[Joint TPO for beta-transformations] Fix $\alpha\in(0,1]$.
 There is an open dense subset of pairs $(\beta,\phi)\in (1,+\infty)\times\Holder{\alpha}(I)$ such that $(T_\beta,\phi)$ has the periodic optimization property. \end{thmx}

+There is a noteworthy parallel with the numerical observations of Yang, Hunt \& Ott: in \cite[Section~IV]{YHO00}, the Lorenz equations at standard parameter values exhibit failure of individual low-period optimality (the optimal orbit has anomalously high period), while in our beta-transformation setting the failure is more severe, since for a dense set of parameters $\beta$ the map $T_\beta$ fails to have Individual TPO altogether.
+In both cases, however, the joint setting restores the expected behaviour: Yang, Hunt \& Ott observed numerically that jointly varying the dynamical and performance function parameters yields typical low-period optimality, while Theorem~\ref{jtpo_tbeta} provides the first rigorous mathematical confirmation of the analogous joint phenomenon in the nonuniformly hyperbolic setting of beta-transformations.

-From a technical perspective, the proof of Theorem~\ref{jtpo_tbeta} is more challenging than for Theorems~\ref{expandingJTPO} and~\ref{anosovJTPO}: the strategy of proof is outlined in Subsection~\ref{subsection:heuristicoverview} below, and is mediated by symbolic dynamics, exploiting amongst other things the fact that the orbit structure enjoys certain monotonicity properties as $\beta$ varies.
+From a technical perspective, the proof of Theorem~\ref{jtpo_tbeta} is significantly more challenging than for the uniformly hyperbolic analogues (Theorems~\ref{expandingJTPO} and~\ref{anosovJTPO}): the strategy of proof is outlined in Subsection~\ref{subsection:heuristicoverview} below, and is mediated by symbolic dynamics, exploiting amongst other things the fact that the orbit structure enjoys certain monotonicity properties as $\beta$ varies.
 Despite the fact that not every $T_\beta$ has TPO, we can nevertheless prove Individual TPO results for \emph{most} parameters $\beta$, in the sense of the following two theorems:

 \begin{thmx}[Individual TPO for generic parameters $\beta$] Fix $\alpha\in(0,1]$.
 For a residual set of values $\beta>1$, the beta-transformation $T_\beta$ has TPO (i.e., there is an open dense subset $V_\beta\subseteq\Holder{\alpha}(I)$ such that if $\phi\in V_\beta$ then $(T_\beta,\phi)$ has the periodic optimization property). \end{thmx}